-The Animikiig Training Program offers Indigenous artists who are in the emerging stage of theatrical creation the chance to develop their craft through practical experience in workshops and creating/writing sessions with established performing arts professionals.
+The Animikiig Training Program is a two-year development program for Indigenous creators, spanning 9 months out of each year.
+The Program offers Indigenous creators who are in the emerging stage of theatrical creation the chance to develop their craft through practical experience in workshops and creating/writing sessions with established performing arts professionals.

 The aim is to commit to Animikiig writers through the development of their work.

 Performance today is becoming increasingly cross-disciplinary, incorporating music, dance, technology and ever-expanding as the larger culture shifts.
 Animikiig is dedicated to assisting this diversity of individual voices on their journey to production.RA

 PHASE 1: Once applications have been assessed in December, the Program Director will meet individually with each potential participant.
 Each artist will propose a project on which they will focus.
 Based on these discussions, participants will be confirmed and a mentor will be selected for each participant in consultation between the creator and the Program Director.
 Each artist will create a development plan with a series of deadlines to which both participants and mentors agree.
 From February to August, the mentors and participants will work on the outlined projects.
 Workshops with performers, as required, will take place.
 During this period, there will also be 2-3 meetings of the community of participants to discuss common ideas, perspectives, expectations and challenges.

 PHASE 2: By September of the first year, each participant and mentor will identify a selection of the developing work to be performed at Weesageechak Begins To Dance, the festival of new work produced in November by Native Earth.
 The selections will be presented by a company of actors, including some of the Animikiig participants themselves (to further encourage a community of creators), during an evening dedicated to the Animikiig artists.